- Board Appointments

 The portfolio of the Crown’s commercial and financial entities constitutes approximately two-fifths of the entire value of the assets on the Crown’s balance sheet.
 Ensuring that the size, performance and composition of this portfolio aligns with the Crown’s overall balance sheet objectives and government objectives is important.

 The Treasury seeks to ensure that the Crown’s balance sheet is fit-for-purpose and is managed in a way that protects value, enhances performance and contains risk.
-The Treasury's Commercial Operations portfolio aims to achieve this by:
+The Treasury's Commercial Operations group aims to achieve this by: